 Module 1: Introduction to Peer Counseling

 cultural competency the majority of the course is concerned with building effective communication skills, with a special emphasis

-on listening skills that are that are so integral to peer counseling.
+on listening skills that are so integral to peer counseling.
 Anger

 with mental illness, whether they intend to pursue peer counseling or not.

-not.
 Frequent role plays are utilized to develop clients’ abilities

 Module 2: Peer Counseling and Case Management

-in the United States are are considered in terms of access, diagnosing, treating, and outcomes.
-Material is also
+and ethnicity in terms of access, diagnosing, treating, and outcomes.
+Material is also presented that compares treatment

 Module 3: Introduction to Abnormal Psychology